rcorvus/MicrosoftGraphRAG/README.md

 ### Step 5: Ask questions
 Now that you've indexed the document into the graph, you can ask it questions through ChatGpt.
+Using the graphrag.query the first time generates a lancedb stored in the directory which is uses for any further questions.

 #### Global questions